The entropic doubling constant and robustness of Gaussian codebooks for additive-noise channels: Preliminaries

 Since $\eta < 1/2$, there must be a $z$ such that this bound is satisfied and $z+[-\ell,\ell]^d$ includes the origin, otherwise the median of some coordinate would be nonzero.
 Therefore, for any $\epsilon>0$,

 eventually.
 The laws of $\{X_n\}$ thus form a compact set with respect to weak topology.

-Since $\{X_n\}$ do not tend to a Gaussian and $d_{\rm LP}(\cdot,\cdot)$ metrizes weak convergence, for any Gaussian $U_1$ there exists some subsequence $\{n_k\}$ along which $d_{\rm LP}(X_{n_k},U_1) > c > 0$ for every $k \geq 1$.
-By compactness, we may extract a further subsequence, which converges weakly to some random variable, say $V$, which is not Gaussian.
-Since we have convergence of $X_n$ and $Z_n$ along this subsequence and $X_n$ is independent of $Y_n$, $Y_n$ must also converge along the same subsequence to some random vector $W$.
-But we have thus obtained two independent random vectors $V,W,$ whose sum, $Z,$ is Gaussian without $V$ being Gaussian.
+By compactness, there is a convergent subsequence $\{X_{n_k}\}$.
+Since by assumption we have that $d_{\rm LP}(X_{n_k},U) > c > 0$ for any Gaussian $U$, and since $d_{\rm LP}(\cdot,\cdot)$ metrizes weak convergence, the weak limit, say $V$, of that subsequence is not Gaussian.
+Finally, since we have convergence of $X_n$ and $Z_n$ along this subsequence and $X_n$ is independent of $Y_n$, $Y_n$ must also converge along the same subsequence to some random vector $W$.
+But we have thus obtained two independent random vectors $V,W,$ whose sum, $Z$, is Gaussian without $V$ being Gaussian.
 This contradicts the multivariate version of Cram{\'e}r's theorem~\cite{cramer:36}. \end{proof}

 Let us remark here that the recent work~\cite{mahvari:23} also considers a stability theorem of another characterization of the normal distribution, namely Bernstein's theorem, which says that if the sum and difference of two independent random variables are independent, then the random variables are Gaussian.
 That stability result is also generalized to higher dimensions in~\cite{mahvari:23} and it is used to characterize capacity regions for certain additive Gaussian noise channels.